roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md

+---
+keyword: [auto scaling, nodes]
+---

 # Auto scaling of nodes

-ACK provides the auto scaling component \(cluster-autoscaler\) for nodes to automatically scale in and out.
-Regular instances, GPU-accelerated instances, and preemptible instances can be automatically added to or removed from an ACK cluster based on your requirements.
-This feature provides multiple scaling modes, supports various instance types and multi-zone instances, and meets your scaling requirements in different scenarios.
+Container Service for Kubernetes \(ACK\) provides the auto scaling component \(cluster-autoscaler\) to automatically scale nodes.
+Regular instances, GPU-accelerated instances, and preemptible instances can be automatically added to or removed from an ACK cluster to meet your business requirements.
+This component supports multiple scaling modes, various instance types, and instances that are deployed across zones.
+This component is applicable to diverse scenarios.

 ## How it works

-The auto scaling mechanism of Kubernetes is different from the traditional scaling model, which is based on resource usage.
-This is also the most difficult part when developers migrate workloads from traditional data centers or other orchestration systems \(such as Swarm\) to Kubernetes.
+The auto scaling model of Kubernetes is different from the traditional scaling model that is based on the resource usage threshold.
+Developers must understand the differences between the two scaling models before they migrate workloads from traditional data centers or other orchestration systems, such as Swarm to Kubernetes.

-The traditional scaling model is designed based on resource usage.
-Assume that a cluster has three nodes.
-When the CPU usage or memory usage exceeds the scaling threshold, new nodes are added to the cluster.
-However, you need to consider the following issues when you use the traditional scaling model:
+The traditional scaling model is based on resource usage.
+For example, if a cluster contains three nodes and the CPU utilization or memory usage of the nodes exceeds the scaling threshold, new nodes are added to the cluster.
+However, you must consider the following issues when you use the traditional scaling model:

-How does the auto scaling mechanism of Kubernetes fix this issue?
-The auto scaling mechanism of Kubernetes fixes this issue by decoupling the scheduling of pods from the scaling of computing resources in a cluster.
+How does the auto scaling model of Kubernetes fix these issues?
+Kubernetes provides a two-layer scaling model that decouples pod scheduling from resource scaling.

-In simple terms, pod replicas are scaled based on resource usage.
-This is how pods are scaled.
-However, when the computing resources are insufficient for scheduling a pod, a scale-out event is triggered.
-After new nodes are added to the cluster, pending pods are automatically scheduled to these nodes.
-This way, the load on nodes is reduced.
-The following section describes the details of the auto scaling mechanism of Kubernetes:
+In simple terms, pods are scaled based on resource usage.
+When pods enter the Pending state due to insufficient resources, a scale-out event is triggered.
+After new nodes are added to the cluster, the pending pods are automatically scheduled to the newly added nodes.
+This way, the load of the application is balanced.
+The following section describes the auto scaling model of Kubernetes in detail:

-## Considerations
+## Precaution

--   For each account, the default CPU quota of pay-as-you-go instances in each region is 50 vCPUs.
-You can create up to 48 custom route entries in each route table in a virtual private cloud \(VPC\).
+-   For each account, the default CPU quota for pay-as-you-go instances in each region is 50 vCPUs.
+You can add at most 48 custom route entries to each route table of a virtual private cloud \(VPC\).
 To request a quota increase, submit a ticket.
--   The stock availability of a specific ECS instance type greatly fluctuates.
-We recommend that you specify multiple instance types for a scaling group.
-This improves the success rate of auto scaling.
+-   The stock of ECS instances may be insufficient for auto scaling if you specify only one ECS instance type for a scaling group.
+We recommend that you specify multiple ECS instance types with the same specification for a scaling group.
+This increases the success rate of auto scaling.
--   In swift mode, when a node is shut down and reclaimed, it stops running and remains in the NotReady state.
-When a scale-out event is triggered, the state of the node is changed to Ready.
+-   In swift mode, when a node is shut down and reclaimed, the node stops running and enters the NotReady state.
+When a scale-out event is triggered, the state of the node changes to Ready.
--   When a node is shut down and reclaimed in swift mode, you are charged for only the storage costs of the disk.
-This rule does not apply to nodes that use local disks, such as the instance type of ecs.d1ne.2xlarge, where the computing costs are also charged.
-If the stock of the node resources is sufficient, nodes can be launched in a short period of time.
+-   If a node is shut down and reclaimed in swift mode, you are charged for only the disks.
+This rule does not apply to nodes that use local disks, such as the instance type of ecs.d1ne.2xlarge, for which you are also charged a computing fee.
+If the stock of nodes is sufficient, nodes can be launched within a short period of time.
--   If elastic IP addresses \(EIPs\) are bound to pods, we recommend that you do not delete the scaling group or the ECS nodes that are added from the scaling group in the ECS console.
+-   If elastic IP addresses \(EIPs\) are associated with pods, we recommend that you do not delete the scaling group or remove ECS instances from the scaling group in the ECS console.
 Otherwise, these EIPs cannot be automatically released.

-## Step 1: Go to the Configure Auto Scaling page
+## Step 1: Configure auto scaling

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, perform the following steps to go to the **Configure Auto Scaling** page.
+3. On the Clusters page, follow the instructions to navigate to the **Configure Auto Scaling** page.

-    You can go to the Configure Auto Scaling page in the following ways:
+    You can navigate to the Configure Auto Scaling page in the following ways:

     -   Method 1: Find the cluster that you want to manage and choose **More** \> **Auto Scaling** in the **Actions** column.
     -   Method 2:
         1. Find the cluster that you want to manage and click **Details** in the Actions column.
-        2. In the left-side navigation pane, choose **Nodes** \> **Node Pools**.
+        2. In the left-side navigation pane of the details page, choose **Nodes** \> **Node Pools**.
         3. In the upper-right corner of the Node Pools page, click **Configure Auto Scaling**.

-## Step 2: Authorization
+## Step 2: Perform authorization

-You need to perform authorization in the following scenarios:
+You must perform authorization in the following scenarios:

-If the current account has limited permissions on nodes in the cluster, you need to assign the **AliyunCSManagedAutoScalerRole** Resource Access Management \(RAM\) role to your account.
+If ACK has limited permissions on nodes in the cluster, assign the **AliyunCSManagedAutoScalerRole** Resource Access Management \(RAM\) role to ACK.

-**Note:** You only need to perform the authorization once for each Alibaba Cloud account.
+**Note:** You need to perform the authorization only once for each Alibaba Cloud account.

 1. Activate Auto Scaling \(ESS\).

-    1. In the dialog box that appears, click the first hyperlink to go to the **ESS** console.
+    1. In the dialog box that appears, click the first hyperlink to log on to the **ESS** console.

     2. Click **Activate Auto Scaling** to go to the Enable Service page.

     3. Select the **I agree with Auto Scaling Agreement of Service** check box and click **Enable Now**.

-    4. On the Activated page, click **Console** to go to the ESS console.
+    4. On the Activated page, click **Console** to log on to the ESS console.

-    5. Click **Go to Authorize** to go to the Cloud Resource Access Authorization page, and then authorize ESS to access other cloud resources.
+    5. Click **Go to Authorize** to go to the Cloud Resource Access Authorization page.
+Then, authorize ESS to access other cloud resources.

-    6. Click **Agree to Authorization**.
+    6. Click **Confirm Authorization Policy**.

 2. Assign the RAM role.